SpadeHeart

 An idea which we are looking into is Cafe Bridge.
 This is just as simple as it seems - Bridge played in a Cafe.
 We are at present looking into Cafe's in the centre of Wakefield, where we could try this out.
 Our idea is simply to promote the game of Bridge to the inhabitants of Wakefield, some of whom may be under the misapprehension that Bridge is a game/pastime that took place in big houses (it seems to be portrayed this way on television) in the recent past.
 We are probably looking at a time which is not a busy time (meal times), but when they are open & have some passing trade.
 It may be a good idea or it may not, but other Bridge Clubs up & down the country have tried it, so why not us!

 Having just completed the survey part, of the majority of Wakefield Bridge Club members, now comes the stage where all your answers & comments are collected & collated into some conclusions.
-These will be discussed at the next committee meeting on 30th August, where afterwards, hopefully, there will be some further news, about what actions we propose to effect.
-It has been a pleasure to talk to you all individually, and we hope that you consider that you as individual members, you truly feel that we have listened to you all.
+This is taking a little bit longer than we anticipated, so although some of the initial thoughts were discussed at the committee meeting on 30th August, it was decided that to give the survey credence, we should wait until all the analysis has been 100% completed.
+We have therefore planned an extra committee meeting on Friday 11th October, just so that we can discuss the survey, where hopefully, there will be some further news afterwards, about what actions we propose to effect.
+We have the thought in mind, that any proposals that come out of all of this, are likely not to be implemented until January 2025.
+It has been a pleasure to talk to you all individually, and we hope that you consider that you, as individual members, truly feel that we have listened to you all.
 Please watch this space for further developments..............

 We are also looking into more ways to get out & about to promote our Bridge Club, as we feel sure that there are a lot of people out there, who are totally unaware of us.
 Watch this space to see what develops.....................